Explore other chapters

 How often should you whiten your teeth?

-Generally, it is recommended to use professional teeth whitening one to two times a year.
+Generally, it is recommended to get professional teeth whitening one to two times a year.
 This number should not be exceeded to avoid sensitizing or damaging the tooth.
-Patients often tend to want increasingly whiter teeth and require more and more dental treatments, even once a month.
+Patients often tend to want increasingly whiter teeth and ask for more and more dental treatments, even once a month.
 This is not recommended at all.
 We set the recommended limit at twice a year.

 Who is a good candidate for teeth whitening?

 For those interested in a tooth whitening treatment, it will be important to know who is the ideal candidate for this procedure.
-This will help to understand who can carry out the treatment and what are the achievable results.
+This will help to understand who can safely get the treatment and what are the achievable results.
 It’s also important for patients and dentists to discuss together what’s possible to achieve with this treatment and when you should avoid it.

 So who’s a good candidate?